Search: 1099 results

 in order that what was spoken through the prophet Isaiah would be fulfilled, who said,

-Then answered certain of the scribes and of the Pharisees saying, "Master, we would fain see a sign of thee."
+Then some of the scribes and Pharisees answered Him as follows: "Teacher, we would like to see a spectacular sign given by you."

 For the heart of this people has become dull, and with their ears they hear with difficulty, and they have shut their eyes, so that they would not see with their eyes and hear with their ears and understand with their heart and turn, and I would heal them."